Table of Contents

 Password uniqueness

 Whenever possible, use a unique random password for every account.
-You can generate random passwords using the password generator tool in most password managers or via tools such as xkpasswd.net or useapassphrase.com that allow for customization.
+You can generate random passwords using the password generator tool in most password managers or via tools such as beta.xkpasswd.net or useapassphrase.com that allow for customization.
 In particular, it is very important that you NEVER use the same password for your password manager and your email account.
 These two services are gatekeepers to many other services, so using the same password could result in you completely losing access to all of the keys to your kingdom.

 Two-factor authentication